araxnoid-code/arrOgpu/README.md

 #### index_view()
 still `bug`

-indexing on an array that will return an GpuArrayView
+indexing on an array that will return a GpuArrayView
 ```rust
 use arr_o_gpu::ArrOgpuModule;